owingsbj/ModSynth/README.md

 A modular synthesizer for Android.
 See https://play.google.com/store/apps/details?id=com.gallantrealm.modsynth for the installable.
 If you'd like to view or create an issue for a problem or feature request see the list at https://github.com/owingsbj/ModSynth/issues.

-This synthesizer is based on the MySynth synthesizer engine.
-At this time, portions of ModSynth are being generalized and moved to MySynth.
-Once that completes, MySynth will be made public and you can use it to build your own synthesizer for Android.
+This synthesizer is based on the [MySynth](https://github.com/owingsbj/MySynth) synthesizer engine.
+It also uses widgets that I've created or obtained and placed into the [MyAndroid](https://github.com/owingsbj/MyAndroid) repository.

 The source for ModSynth is available here for your examination and suggestion for improvement.
 You could also create derived works of course, as it is allowed by the license.
 However, I wouldn't suggest making another duplicate or slightly modified ModSynth application and releasing it on Google Play, since